Search this site:

 The "Action Sports" and extreme sports training grounds is Woodward at Copper, an indoor barn full of trampolines and foam pits.
 There is also a Woodward terrain park at Copper just off of the top of Union Creek lift.

-Woodward terrain park hosting medium to large features
+Woodward "Central Park" terrain park hosting medium to large features

 The Copper tubing hill and "Critterland" play area are a joy for those not quite old enough to ski or board or those not athletically inclined enough to try.
 A rolling conveyor will take one to the top of the tubing hill so the effort is truly negligible.
 The course is fun with a bank turn and high sides to make sure your tube stays on its path.
 Fun for all ages.
 The tubing hill and "Critterland" play area is located in East Village.